On the Unruh effect and the thermofield double state: Fundamental tools

-Let $x^{\mu}=(x^0;x^1)=(t;x)$ be the position of an accelerated system according to an inertial reference frame, in $1+1$ Minkowski with diagonal metric $(-1;1)$.
-Its velocity is obtained taking the derivative with respect to the proper parameter $\tau$
+Let $x^{\mu}\equiv(x^0,x^1)$ be the position of an accelerated observer according to an inertial reference frame $\qty{t,x}$ \footnote{Throughout the article we will work in natural units.} in $1+1$ Minkowski spacetime with the line element